-This Sausage and Fennel Lasagne is absolutely bursting with flavour!
+This Sausage Lasagne is absolutely bursting with flavour!
 It’s the easy and delicious twist on a classic lasagne that you never knew you needed.

 Sausage Lasagne

 ‘What’s wrong with a classic lasagne?’
 I hear you cry!
-Stick with me here, I promise this non traditional lasagne is a total winner.
-I’ve seen some whacky lasagne variations in my time, from Mexican lasagne right through to dessert lasagne 😳 This sausage version doesn’t stray too far from the classic, but still offers a really tasty and noticeable difference.
+Stick with me here, I promise this non-traditional lasagne is a total winner.
+This sausage version doesn’t stray too far from a traditional version, yet still offers a really tasty and noticeable difference.
 Here’s why you’re going to love this variation just as much (if not more):

-- Flavour – Sausage/Pork is much richer in flavour in comparison to beef.
+- Flavour – Sausage is much richer in flavour than minced beef and makes the most delicious ragu ever!

 Now this is the star of the show.
 It’s rich, flavoursome, soft and juicy.
 It’s fairly similar to my Sausage Ragu Pappardelle, just with a few tweaks.